kahkinglee94/Simple-MXview-Interface/README.md

 # Simple-MXview-Interface

+## Disclaimer

-Disclaimer: Should this article infringe any copyright issues, please send me an email.
+Should this article infringe any copyright issues, please send me an email.
 I will take it down immediately.
 You may reach me at lekingz94@gmail.com.
 Some image details have been removed to avoid violating any copyright issues.

 ## Overview